 What actions can be taken from a UK immigration perspective?

 - Advice should be sought on whether the EU Settlement Scheme or frontier worker permit provisions may be applicable prior to making an application under other provisions of the Immigration Rules.
 This has become more complex due to the ongoing pandemic and specific evolving policies relating to how the pandemic has affected travel.

 - EEA/Swiss nationals and their family members who are resident in the UK should ensure they apply under the EU Settlement Scheme before the relevant deadlines.

-- Employers should consider participating in stakeholder engagement opportunities offered by the Government as part of its planning for the new immigration system
+- Employers should consider participating in stakeholder engagement opportunities offered by the Government, the Migration Advisory Committee and other relevant bodies as part of the further development of the new immigration system

 - British citizens and their non-British family members should plan to be in a position to return to the UK and make an application for the relevant family members under the EUSS by 29 March 2022